fbpx

 However, it’s worth considering that they have a list of software partners that integrate with Xero and solve that problem.

-MYOB Business Software and Solutions
+MYOB Accounting Software and Solutions

 Unlike Xero, which was only launched in 2006, MYOB has been around since the early nineties.
 So, they’ve always been known as the king of traditional accounting software.